Overview of the American Rescue Plan’s Funding Streams & Federal Relief Packages’ Timelines

 This series of resources provides an analysis of federal education recovery funds.
 Each graphic is meant to support Network leaders’ planning, advocacy, and ongoing monitoring of these funds.
-Below, you’ll find:
+In the full document, you’ll find:

 - A breakdown of the funding streams within March 2021’s American Rescue Plan Act (ARP) across K-12 and higher education.
 These graphics help clarify the scale and federal funds flowing to states and districts and to explain what the funds can be used for.

 - An overview of the timelines state and district leaders have to spend the funds for each of the following packages: